CHAPTER 17. LAWFUL GAMBLING ESTABLISHMENTS, CONTROLLED GAMING, AND GAMBLING ENTERPRISE EMPLOYEES

 Any person who operates a gambling establishment within the County shall have a valid license to engage in such business issued by the State of California pursuant to the Gambling Control Act and also a valid license issued by the County.
 A copy of the state license application and the license shall be filed with the license collector prior to the operation of any gambling establishment.
 A gambling establishment license does not authorize the licensee to engage in the business of a gambling enterprise employee.

-Any person who engages in the business of a gambling enterprise card dealer within the County shall have a valid license to engage in such business issued by the County.
+Any person that is a gambling enterprise employee within the County shall have a valid work permit or license to engage in such business issued by the County or California Gambling Control Commission.

 ARTICLE 2.
 APPLICATION; FEE